manoharahk/TizenRT/apps/examples/kernel_sample/README.txt

 examples/kernel_sample
 ^^^^^^^^^^^^^^^^^^^^^^

-  This is the TinyAra 'qualification' suite.
+  This is the TizenRT 'qualification' suite.
 It attempts to exercise a broad set of OS functionality.
-Its coverage is not very extensive as of this writing, but it is used to qualify each TinyAra release.
+Its coverage is not very extensive as of this writing, but it is used to qualify each TizenRT release.

   The behavior of the kernel_sample can be modified with the following settings.